-Family Friendly Gluten Free Recipes
+Family-Friendly Gluten Free Recipes

-Although the purpose of this article is to find a collection of gluten free recipes for kids, they actually all keep the whole family happy.
+Although the purpose of this resource is to find a collection of gluten free recipes for kids, they actually all keep the whole family happy.
 Make one delicious, family-friendly meal and save yourself time and money!

 Gluten is found in wheat, rye, barley, malt, and brewer’s yeast.
 Gluten is the protein that gives dough its elasticity, holding it together, and giving it a soft, pliable structure.

 When reading food labels you should look out for the obvious red flags, such as wheat, rye, barley, and malt.
 However, even if grains, like oats and rice, are naturally gluten free, they may have been processed on equipment shared with wheat products.

 To be confident look for a “certified gluten free label” on the package or cross reference with the manufacturer’s website.
 Although first experiences shopping gluten free can be overwhelming and time consuming, it does get easier!
 Once you are familiar with “safe” products it’s easier to grab and go.

 - The label may just say a red flag ingredient, like malt, or have a descriptor after it like malt flavoring, extract, or flour.
 It’s all a no-no.

 - Modified food starch and dextrin are only bad if they are made from wheat.
 Some certified gluten free products will include as an ingredient, but these versions are safe.

 - Read the labels on anything packaged or seasoned.

 - Even if a grain is naturally gluten free, like oats, they still may be processed on equipment shared with wheat products so there will be cross-contamination.